❖ Academic Programs

 The learner will study and apply the fundamentals of stand-alone computer systems and applications in the Industrial Electronics field, and will learn to install and configure Windows XP and Windows 7.
 Current media technologies will be applied to specified settings.
 Network-based communications will be investigated.
 The course will provide basic competence in supporting microcomputers.
 Effective communications techniques will be used in all job-related situations.

-IETTI-104 ELECTRICAL FUNDAMENTALS II
+IETTI-104 ADVANCED ELECTRICAL PRINCIPLES

 Students learn a variety of advanced AC electrical and electronic topics including AC power generation and distribution, three phase systems, and high power transformers.
 The learner will be required to demonstrate mastery of all the course objectives.
 A good understanding of basic algebra is needed to be successful in this course.